 With less than a minute to spare we hurried through the commotion of the bus terminal, heading towards the agitated sound of the final call. ‘‘Uuuuuuudaipur!!!”

 ‘‘There it is!’’ called Allan, our feet skidding on the gravel as we rounded a sharp corner.
 Straining my neck to see, I knocked into several people as I ran, praying that it wouldn’t pull away just when we’d finally found it.
 Happily we were in luck, though my initial excitement melted away as we came to a breathless stop.
 Our so-called deluxe bus was a monstrous hunk of metal no different from any of the other metallic clones that filled Jaisalmer Bus Station.
 Where exactly had my extra Rupees gone?

-“Udaipur?” puffed Lena, red-cheeked, and like the rest of us more than a little flustered.
+“Udaipur?” puffed Lindsay, red-cheeked, and like the rest of us more than a little flustered.
 “Udaipur!” confirmed the guard, “you go Udaipur?”

 “Yes” I answered.